The second section of our in-depth glossary reviews styles that range from relaxed rural looks to formal sophisticated aesthetics.

 Coastal

 Coastal style gives off a relaxed, subdued and carefree vibe.
 Beach-inspired elements such as sand dollars, sea glass and driftwood are used as decor throughout the home.
 A crisp white color palette is common in coastal style, with occasional splashes of blues, greens, aquas and corals.
 Light is a central element in coastal interior design, therefore, homes feature plenty of glass doors, skylights and windows.
-Coastal furniture typically comes with a lived-in, by-the-sea feel, so you’ll often see painted wood chairs and tables with a distressed finish or a natural woven wicker chair.
+Coastal furniture typically comes with a lived-in, by-the-sea feel, so you’ll often see painted wood chairs and tables with a distressed finish or a woven wicker chair.
 Light fixtures also use natural elements to keep up the beachy ambiance.
 Chandeliers made up of cascading petals of sea glass or hanging wooden pendants that feature a worn away finish are both appropriate for a coastal home.

 Commonwealth